Assistant Professor of Sociology

 With this interest in mind, I returned to Northeastern University to pursue my PhD in Sociology with a specialization in Criminology.
 I began studying at-risk youth and the influence of education and schooling, both positive and negative, on this vulnerable population.
 My dissertation, entitled, "First step or last chance : at-risk youth, alternative schooling and juvenile delinquency," was based on over 750 hours of participant observation, 132 student surveys, and over 23 teacher interviews at an alternative school for at-risk youth.
 I examined the influence of alternative schooling on at-risk youth, many of whom were likely to end up in juvenile detention and eventually adult prison.

 Since then I have studied another at-risk population, namely migrant at-risk youth and the role of education and schooling in their lives.
-And, now I am beginning a study of street advocates in Boston who work with at-risk youth in urban areas.
-Through the Faculty Development Committee at Emmanuel College, I have had the pleasure of hiring some of my students to work with me as research assistants on these various projects.
-I have thoroughly enjoyed mentoring and working alongside some of my students.
+Most recently, I interviewed 48 streetworkers who work with high-risk and proven-risk youth.
+Through the Faculty Development Committee at Emmanuel College, I have had the pleasure of hiring many students to work with me as research assistants on these various projects.
+I have thoroughly enjoyed mentoring and working alongside each of them.
 I look forward to continuing to involve them in my research in the future!